najwa-devops/pfa-odoo16-deployment/README.md

 # pfa-odoo16-deployment
-deployment of Odoo 16 on Google Cloud with Docker , Kubernetes , CI/CD , and Monitoring
+deployment of Odoo 16 on AZURE with Docker , CI/CD , and Monitoring
 # Test GHCR push